MSwarles/Project-Showcase/Game-Project/readme.md

 ## Game-Project
-An independently made game project.
+An independently made game project, created using C#.
 ### /AnimationEditor
 Contains the animation editor, used for creating animations to be used within the game.
 ### /MapEditor